Season: 2018-19

 Andrew Falls

-Born in Jackson, Tennessee, and raised in Nashville, Coach Falls played for four years in the ACHA for McKendree University where, in 2016, he helped the Bearcats qualify for the National Championship.
+Born in Jackson, Tennessee, and raised in Nashville, Coach Falls played for four years of ACHA DII for McKendree University where, in 2016, he helped the Bearcats qualify for the National Championship.
 After college he worked in the front office of the St. Louis Blues and SPHL’s Knoxville Ice Bears.
 During his time with Wagner College, he helped transform a one-win team in 2016-2017 into a team that qualified for a conference tournament appearance in 2017-18.
 That campaign also saw the Seahawks earn a win over a Division I opponent.

 Coach Falls holds a Bachelor of Sports Management from McKendree University.
+He holds a Level 4 coaching certification with USA Hockey and has previously worked as a counselor at three different Mitch Korn goalie camps.
 In his spare time Coach Falls enjoys to golf and spend time with his wife and daughter.

 Keller Sims

-Head Coach Keller Sims returns to the Razorback Hockey Coaching Staff for his sixth season.
+Head Coach Keller Sims returns to the Razorback Hockey Coaching Staff for his seventh season.
 Hailing from Wichita Falls Texas, Coach Sims enjoyed a successful hockey career in the Dallas-Fort Worth area where he would finish his career playing three seasons in the Texas Brahmas system before enrolling at the University of Arkansas.

 In 17-18 Coach Sims served as Associate Head Coach for the Razorback team that won the SECHC conference-leading sixth title and made an appearance at Nationals in Columbus Ohio.
-Coach Sims returned in 18-19 to serve as Head Coach, helping his team to a third place finish in the SECHC Tournament and sixth place finish in the Pacific Region.
+Coach Sims returned in 2018-19 to serve as Head Coach, helping his team to a third place finish in the SECHC Tournament and sixth place finish in the Pacific Region.
 In 19-20, Sims’ Razorbacks, posted a 32-4 record, secured the Pacific Region crown, and a bid to the 2020 National Tournament prior to it’s cancellation due to the COVID-19 pandemic.
 In 20-21, Sims led the team to a 19-2 record and a runner-up finish in the National Tournament, the first Finals appearance in program history.